AdamBien/nano/README.md

 ## Usage

-Http handlers are implemented in JavaScript and auto-discovered starting from root folder.
+Http handlers are implemented in JavaScript and auto-discovered.

 The folder structure is automatically translated into a context path:
 ```